 In 2004, Michael co-founded Really Inventive Stuff.
 In 2004, he also made his solo orchestra debut with the Philadelphia Orchestra.

-Also in the 17-18 season, he returns to the Philadelphia Orchestra (Peter and the Wolf), Detroit Symphony (Peter and the Wolf), Richmond Symphony Orchestra (Peter and the Wolf), Allentown Symphony Orchestra (The Life and Times of Beethoven), New Haven Symphony Orchestra (The Story of Babar), Illinois Symphony Orchestra (Green Eggs and Ham), Symphony in C (Carnival of the Animals), and the Texarkana Symphony Orchestra (Peter and the Wolf).
+Also this season, he returns to the Philadelphia Orchestra (Peter and the Wolf), Detroit Symphony (Peter and the Wolf), Richmond Symphony Orchestra (Peter and the Wolf), Allentown Symphony Orchestra (The Life and Times of Beethoven), New Haven Symphony Orchestra (The Story of Babar), Illinois Symphony Orchestra (Green Eggs and Ham), Symphony in C (Carnival of the Animals), and the Texarkana Symphony Orchestra (Peter and the Wolf).

 Michael's many orchestra performances also include Beyond the Score presentations with the Philadelphia Orchestra (Beethoven 5, Bartok’s The Miraculous Mandarin, Stravinsky’s The Rite of Spring, and Prokofiev 5), the National Symphony Orchestra (Shostakovich 4) and the Des Moines Symphony Orchestra (Mussorgsky's Pictures at an Exhibition, Tchaikovsky 5 and Beethoven 5).

 He studied Theatre at the University of Northern Iowa in Cedar Falls.
 He is also a graduate of the Professional Theatre Training Program (PTTP) at the University of Delaware, and co-founder of ReallyInventiveStuff.com.